dgkanatsios/AksNodePublicIP/README.md

 - *Function Name*: Your Azure Function's DNS name (must be unique)
 - *Repo URL*: Either leave the default or enter yours, if you cloned and modified the project
 - *Branch*: Your GitHub repo's branch
 - *Virtual Machine Prefix Name*: The name that prefixes your Virtual Machines in the AKS cluster.
-Shoulb be something like 'aks-nodepool1-XXXXXXXX-'.
-Do not forget the dash at the end
+You can find the Virtual Machines/worker nodes on the Resource Group named something like 'MC_resourceGroupName_aksName_location'.
+Virtual Machines should have names like 'aks-nodepool1-26427378-0', 'aks-nodepool1-26427378-1',..., 'aks-nodepool1-26427378-X' etc. Just use the part without the number at the end (aks-nodepool1-XXXXXXX-), without omitting the dash at the end
 - *NumberOfInitialVirtualMachines*: The number of the Virtual Machines that are in your AKS cluster (defaults to 3)
 - *AKSResourcesResourceGroup*: The Resource Group where your AKS resources are located (has a name like 'MC_resourceGroupName_aksName_location')